-When the information retrieval engine selects cases by the given keywords, it does not care about rules which are also stored in the MCRDR system.
-However, the corresponding rule conditions should be satisfied so that the case is appropriate for the user's request.
-Suppose the original MCRDR rule tree is shown in Figure 4 (a).
+the user's request.
+Suppose the original MCRDR rule tree is shown in Figure 4a.
 The user then specifies keywords, by which the cases corresponding to the shaded rules are selected.
-If we believe that the user has selected appropriate keywords then we do not need to check the conditions of rule 2 in MCRDR inference process.
+If we believe that the user has selected appropriate keywords, then we do not need to check the conditions of rule 2 in the MCRDR inference process.
 This can dramatically reduce the number of conditions the user is asked.
 We assume here that the main problems to be addressed are the size of the search space and keywords that are too general.
 We do not address here the problem of incorrect or missing keywords, which would focus the search on another part of the case base.

-By ignoring the unnecessary cases, we can obtain the subset of the MCRDR rule tree which is shown in Figure 4 (b).
-The user now interacts with the MCRDR system using this tree (b).
-Note that the cases 3, 8 and 9 are selected by the information retrieval engine but this does not imply that the keywords which have been selected by user satisfy the conditions in the rules 3, 8 and 9.
-The keywords may be appropriate without relating to the rules.
-The MCRDR engine has to then check the rule conditions in the MCRDR knowledge base.
-The system first checks the conditions of the rules 3 and 4.
-Although rule 4 was not selected by the keywords, its conditions have to be satisfied to reach rules 8 and 9, so that in a large knowledge base, such a rule may usefully be evaluated to exclude multiple rules below.
-Let's suppose that the user selects the condition of rule 4 as valid.
+By ignoring the unnecessary cases, we can obtain the subset of the MCRDR rule tree that is shown in Figure 4b.
+The user now interacts with the MCRDR system using this tree (Figure 4b).
+Note that cases 3, 8, and 9 are selected by the information retrieval engine, but this does not imply that the keywords that have been selected by the user satisfy the conditions in rules 3, 8, and 9.
+In other words, there is no guarantee that all the conditions of the rules in the path up to the point are satisfied.
+The keywords may be appropriate if we ignore the rules.
+The MCRDR engine then has to check the rule conditions in the MCRDR knowledge base.
+The system first checks the conditions of rules 3 and 4.
+Although rule 4 was not selected by the keywords, its conditions have to be satisfied to reach rules 8 and 9, so that in a large knowledge base, such a rule may usefully be evaluated to exclude multiple rules below (i.e., if the user judges the condition of rule 4 as invalid, cases 8 and 9 can be pruned).
+Suppose that the user selects the condition of rule 4 as valid.
 In a conventional MCRDR system, the system then asks about the conditions of rules 7 and 9.
-If rule 7 is satisfied, the system then has to check rule 8 since it was satisfied by the keyword.
-A short cut therefore is to not ask about the conditions in rule 7, as knowing this information does not have the potential to reduce the search.
-Since the system has to ensure about either 7 alone or both 8 and 7, it is simpler to just ask about 7.
-The overall process is that the system regenerates rule tree (c) from (a) based on the cases selected by the information retrieval engine.
+If rule 7 is satisfied, the system then has to check rule 8, since it was satisfied by the keyword.
+A shortcut therefore is to not ask about the conditions in rule 7, as knowing this information does not have the potential to reduce the search.
+Since the system has to ensure about either 7 alone or both 8 and 7, it is simpler to just ask about 8.
+This discussion applies when there are more than one node between rules 4 and 8.
+The overall process is that the system regenerates the rule tree in Figure 4c from that in Figure 4a based on the cases selected by the information retrieval engine.